Motorola Photon Q: Hardware

 The processor of the Moto Photon Q is a 1.5 GHz Snapdragon S4 Plus dual core CPU.
 It includes 1GB of RAM, and notable for its time, a micro-HDMI port.
 The Snapdragon S4 family of processors were jointly supported by Qualcomm and Google through the Android 6.0, Marshmallow release cycles.
 The Photon Q shares most of its platform underpinnings with the Motorola Droid RAZR (XT925), CDMA RAZR HD (XT926), Atrix HD (MB886), and Droid RAZR M (XT907), albeit shipping with Sprint adaptations.

-The device is compatible with Motorola Lapdock devices.
+The device is compatible with Motorola lapdock devices.
 While Motorola's Webtop desktop shell was not supported, the device works with Lapdock 100 and Lapdock 500 in "mirror mode" with the final ice cream sandwich update, however support and functionality were discontinued with the Jellybean update.

-Additionally, it functions as an admirable Android laptop solution when paired with LineageOS or another modern community ROM with multi-window support.(reference?!)
+Additionally, it functions as an Android laptop solution when paired with LineageOS or another modern community ROM with multi-window support.